nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us try to add a new team named `CS2103T`, with a description called `Software Engineering`.

-Enter the command `add team CS2103T -d "Software Engineering"` to add the team as described.
+Enter the command `add team CS2103T -d "Software Engineering"`.

 If done successfully, you should see a new team show up in the [teams section](#teams-section) as shown below.